gyan42/spark-streaming-playground/docs/source/usecases/6_full_ml_model_cycle.md

 - Data preparation for model training, with default snorkel labeller
     ```shell script
     #[ssp data]
-        vim bin/data/prepare_ssp_dataset.sh # check the version points to the one we wanted, to begin with it has to be 0
+        # check the version points to the one we wanted, to begin with it has to be 0
+        # --mode switch has two options: 'split' for crating the train/test set from initial full data table and
+        # 'download' to dump the labelled data, same outpath is used expect it is annotated with '_labelled'
+        vim bin/data/prepare_ssp_dataset.sh
         vim config/default_ssp_config.gin # check for `SSPMLDataset` params
         bin/data/prepare_ssp_dataset.sh
     ```